 Employment Outlook and Salary Information

 After graduating from an associate's degree program in nursing, students can sit for the NCLEX-RN to become a registered nurse.
 All states require RNs to pass this exam, but some may have additional requirements.
-Through their work settings and experience, RNs can specialize in a number of areas, such as surgery, pediatrics and mental health.
+Through their work settings and experience, RNs can specialize in several areas, such as surgery, pediatrics and mental health.

 No matter what area of health care a graduate works in, a registered nurse must typically complete continuing education to maintain licensure and stay current in advancements within the field.
-Associate degree holders may transfer their credits into bachelor's degree programs in nursing to gain a wider knowledge of the field.
+Associate's degree holders may transfer their credits into bachelor's degree programs in nursing to gain a wider knowledge of the field.
 Master's degree programs are also available and could help nurses advance into positions of administration or gain specialties in areas like family or adult practice.

 An AS in Nursing program prepares students to gain professional licensure and begin working as RNs.
 Graduates may also choose to further their education in a bachelor's program.